drerik/k8s-startpage/README.md

-# kustomize-startpage
+# k8s-startpage

-Creates a simple webserver serving a small index.html page from a generated Configmap
+Creates a simple webserver serving a small index.html page from a generated Configmap using Kustomize